apcamargo/magpurify2/website/docs/composition-theory.md

 ## GC content

 A simpler descriptor of sequence composition is the GC-content, which represents the relative amount of guanine (G) and cytosine (C) relative to the total amount of nucleotides in the sequence.
-In prokaryotes there is a large variability in genomic GC-content across different species, which is at least partially caused by evolutionary pressures.
-Despite the heterogeneity in GC-content even within genomes, this measure has been successfully used for contig binning and contamint identification in situations where the underlying genomes exhibited diverging GC-content levels.
+In prokaryotes there is a large variability in genomic GC-content across different lineages, which is at least partially caused by evolutionary pressures.
+Despite the heterogeneity in GC-content even within genomes, this measure has been successfully used for contig binning and contamint identification in cases where the underlying genomes exhibited diverging GC-content levels [^1].

-MAGpurify2 processes each genomic bin to find contigs
+MAGpurify2 processes each genomic bin to find contigs with GC content that diverges from the bin's median value, weigthed by contig length.

 ![gc-content-hist](./figures/gc-content-hist.svg)